 For manufacturing, replenishment planning helps develop capacity plans and detailed schedules that consider limitations, optimize changeovers, and lower the inventory of raw materials and finished goods.

 For sales and operations, replenishment planning can transform data from all areas such as sales, productions, marketing, and procurement into a central resource for analysis and decision making.

 Food Waste Reduction

 Food waste is no longer just an issue of lost revenue and profitability.
 The ethical, environmental, and social impact of food waste is such a global concern that many governments have addressed it as part of their environmental and sustainability policies.
 All-in-all, any step toward reducing or eliminating food waste is a step in the right direction.

-To learn how Vanguard Predictive Planning can further assist the food industry in forecasting, request a demo.
+To learn how Vanguard Predictive Planning can further assist the food industry in fresh forecasting, request a demo.